gokultechnologyenthusiast/Wanderer/README.md

 social login via facebook and google is added sign in process will be those.

+firebase auth is used to handle both facebook and google login's.

 logout also added to the menu drawer.